GuillaumeBouc/plotting_in_real_plan/README.md

 # plotting_in_real_plan
-A simple grapher in the real plan in python with PIL,
+A simple grapher in the real plan in python with PIL, that makes animations with openCV.

 ## support
 - implicit equation